owncloud/ocis/services/proxy/README.md

 When `PROXY_ROLE_ASSIGNMENT_DRIVER` is set to `oidc` the role assignment for a user will happen based on the values of an OpenID Connect Claim of that user.
 The name of the OpenID Connect Claim to be used for the role assignment can be configured via the `PROXY_ROLE_ASSIGNMENT_OIDC_CLAIM` environment variable.
-It is also possible to defe ine a mapping of claim values to role names defined in ownCloud Infinite Scale via a `yaml` configuration.
+It is also possible to define a mapping of claim values to role names defined in Infinite Scale via a `yaml` configuration.
 See the following `proxy.yaml` snippet for an example.

 ```yaml
 role_assignment: